Generalized Anxiety Disorder (GAD): When Worry Gets Out of Control

 How is GAD treated?

 First, talk to your doctor about your symptoms.
-Your doctor should do an exam to make sure that another physical problem isn't causing the symptoms.
+Your doctor should do an exam to make sure that an unrelated physical problem isn’t causing the symptoms.
 The doctor may refer you to a mental health specialist.

 GAD is generally treated with psychotherapy, medication, or both.

 Psychotherapy.
-A type of psychotherapy called cognitive behavior therapy is especially useful for treating GAD.
+A type of psychotherapy called cognitive behavioral therapy (CBT) is especially useful for treating GAD.
 It teaches a person different ways of thinking, behaving, and reacting to situations that help him or her feel less anxious and worried.

 Medication.
 Doctors also may prescribe medication to help treat GAD.
 Two types of medications are commonly used to treat GAD—anti-anxiety medications and antidepressants.
 Anti-anxiety medications are powerful and there are different types.
-Many types begin working right away, but they generally should not be taken for long periods.
+These side effects are usually not severe for most people, especially if the dose starts off low and is increased slowly over time.

 Antidepressants are used to treat depression, but they also are helpful for GAD.
 They may take several weeks to start working.
 These medications may cause side effects such as headache, nausea, or difficulty sleeping.
 These side effects are usually not a problem for most people, especially if the dose starts off low and is increased slowly over time.
 Talk to your doctor about any side effects you may have.

-Some people do better with cognitive behavior therapy, while others do better with medication.
+Some people do better with CBT, while others do better with medication.
 Still others do best with a combination of the two.
 Talk with your doctor about the best treatment for you.

 What is it like to have GAD?